 - The physician uses the SPL as his or her state of residence for U.S. Federal Income Tax purposes.

 The SPL has the authority to determine if a physician meets any or all of the qualifications listed above.
-See the Compact map on our homepage to see states the states that are currently participating.
+See the Compact map on our homepage to see the participating states.

 Physicians must maintain their SPL status at all times.
 Physicians may change the location of their SPL -- through a process known as “redesignation” – after they receive a Letter of Qualification to participate in the Compact.